José Gálvez Barrenechea

-José Gálvez Barrenechea (born in Tarma, 7 August 1885; died in Lima, 8 February 1957) was a Peruvian poet, writer, journalist, university professor, and politician.
+José Gálvez Barrenechea (7 August 1885 – 8 February 1957) was a Peruvian poet, writer, journalist, university professor, and politician.
 He was Minister of Justice, Worship and Instruction (1931); Minister of Foreign Relations (1931); First Vice President of the Republic (1945–1948); President of the Senate (1956–1957), and also Grand Master of the Masonic Grand Lodge of Peru (1955–1956), among other academic and political positions, which he carried out with notable success.

 As a writer, he achieved reputation for his entertaining and informed chronicles on landscapes and customs of the Peruvian capital, which earned him the name of "Chronicler of Lima"; and for his elegant, refined and harmonious poetry, circumscribed in modernism, which resulted in his being proclaimed as the "Poet of Youth" in 1908.
 For his literary work, he earned many awards.

 Early life

 Barrenechea was born in Tarma, a mountain city in central Peru.
-He was the son of the engineer Justiniano A. Gálvez Moreno and Amalia Barrenechea and Gutiérrez de la Fuente.
+He was the son of the engineer Justiniano A. Gálvez Moreno and Amalia Barrenechea y Gutiérrez de la Fuente.
 On the paternal side, he was the grandson of José Gálvez Egúsquiza, who was a hero of the battle of 2 May 1866, and nephew of José Gálvez Moreno, a hero of the Pacific War of 1879–1883.
 On the maternal side, he was the grandson of the jurist and diplomat José Antonio Barrenechea y Morales and great-grandson of Marshal Antonio Gutiérrez de la Fuente, who was supreme head of the Republic in 1829.

 After his father died in 1894, his family moved to Lima.
-He completed his elementary studies from La Inmaculada and high school studies at Nuestra Señora of Guadalupe.
+He completed his elementary studies from La Inmaculada and high school studies at the College of Our Lady of Guadalupe.

 In the 5th year of the latter in 1901, he served as editor of La voz guadalupana along with other distinguished associates, such as Constantino Carvallo, Baltasar Caravedo, Hermilio Valdizán and Pedro Yrigoyen Diez Canseco.